 No fancy heavyweight software is involved, we will just use plain command line tools on both side.
 The device you want to listen to will be the server and the one you will use to monitor the audio will be the client.

-On the server start the audio server using following command, replace plughw:Device,0 with your actual sound card alsa name or leave it off to use default sound card.
+On the server start the audio server using following command, replace plughw:Device,0 with your actual sound card alsa name or leave it out to use default sound card.

 arecord -D plughw:Device,0 -t raw -f S16_LE -r 22050 | socat - TCP4-LISTEN:12345,fork